-Figure 9.
+Q3 Figure 9.
 Alkali-silica classification diagram (Le Bas 1986) of four samples from the TML.
 The very thick flow of core B is indistinguishable from flow 2 of core C. However, flow 3 of core C appears to be geochemically distinct form the underlying and overlying flows.
 The very thin flow toes of core A and flow 1 of core C were not analysed due to clay alteration.
+668

-Table Mountain direction defined by King et al. (2007) $(D = 163.1^{\circ}, I = -26.1^{\circ}, a95 = 2.7^{\circ})$.
+Table Mountain direction defined by King et al. (2007) $(D = 163.1^{\circ}, I = -26.1^{\circ}, I = -2$ $a95 = 2.7^{\circ}$).
 The core C mean ChRM inclination differs somewhat from the result for the core B sample.
-However, due to the small number of independently oriented samples available, and the expected random analytical and orientation errors of a few degrees on each sample, the difference between cores C and B samples is not deemed significant.
+However, due to the small number of independently- oriented samples available, and the expected random analytical and orientation errors of a few degrees on each sample, the difference between cores C and B samples is not deemed significant.

-The distinctive mean inclination for all Knights Ferry samples ($I = -24.5^{\circ} \pm 7.3^{\circ}$) is indistinguishable from the Classic Table Mountain direction, which is found at sites from Sonora Peak to the foothills.
-This direction records an interlude that Pluhar et al. (2009) informally call the Table Mountain Event, which occurred between 10.36 \pm 0.06 and 10.41 \pm 0.08 Ma, around the time of subchron C5n.2n-2 (10.309-10.313 Ma; Evans et al. 2007).
-The age constraints stem from 40Ar/39Ar dating of the top and bottom flows at Sonora Peak locality (Table 1; Busby et al. 2008b); this section consists of 23 latite lava flows of dominantly normal polarity with one lava flow carrying the Classic Table Mountain direction.

-It is possible to infer the duration of emplacement of the TML carrying the Classic Table Mountain direction, due to the similarity in remanence direction between sites.
-Palaeomagentic results from two sites that are statistically indistinguishable from one another indicate eruption of the compared rocks within a period shorter than the secular variation of Earth's magnetic field, within the analytical error.
+The distinctive mean inclination for all Knights Ferry samples ($I = -24.5^{\circ} \pm 7.3^{\circ}$) is 675 indistinguishable from the Classic Table Mountain direction, which is found at sites from 676 Q3 Sonora Peak to the foothills.
+This direction records an interlude that Pluhar et al. (2009) 677 informally call the Table Mountain Event, which occurred between 10.36 ± 0.06 and 678 10.41 ± 0.08 Ma, around the time of subchron C5n.2n-2 (10.309-10.313 Ma; Evans et al. 679 2007).
+The age constraints stem from ${}^{40}\text{Ar}/{}^{39}\text{Ar}$ dating of the top and bottom flows at 680 Sonora Peak locality (Table 1; Busby et al. 2008); this section consists of 23 latite lava 681 flows of dominantly normal polarity with one lava flow carrying the Classic Table 682 Mountain direction.
+683 another indicate eruption of the compared rocks within a period shorter than the secular variation of Earth's magnetic field, within the analytical error.
 A typical secular variation rate is 2° per century (Hagstrum and Champion 1995; Malin and Bullard 1981), while the Knights Ferry data yield a confidence interval of $\pm 7.3^{\circ}$.
 Thus, differences in age of emplacement of about four centuries or more for these rocks would yield remanence directions that are statistically distinguishable from one another.
-More rapid emplacement would result in statistically identical remanence directions.
+More rapid emplacement would result in statistically -identical remanence directions.
 By this logic, TML lavas at Knights Ferry were emplaced within about four centuries or less of TML carrying the Classic Table Mountain direction elsewhere in the Sierra Nevada and foothills.
 As would be expected, our data also suggest that flows within the Knight's Ferry study area were erupted within four centuries of one another, though the limited sampling prevents rigorous testing of within-site variability.